abbourne/abbourne.github.io/content/cyclingsafety/how_to_crash/index.md

 2. Technique: what to do when falling
 3. Training: How to learn to follow the right technique

 The last point is particularly interesting.
 Many cycling skills can be practiced, but I _don’t_ recommend you actually get on your bike and repeatedly practice crashing!
-However we can “simulate” crashing and other emergency situations using mental techniques -  read on!
+However we can “simulate” crashing and other emergency situations using mental techniques.

 ### Fitness